SSWConsulting/SSW.Rules.Content/rules/do-you-have-separate-development-testing-and-production-environments/rule.md

 **ASP.NET (at least version 2.0) Tip:** Implement in the master form in the header
 ![ ](dev_test_prod_servers.gif)
 **Figure: Spice up your environments with different colors**

-An application of this rule is how we identify our CRM servers - see rule [Do you identify Development, Test and Production CRM Web Servers by colors?](/do-you-identify-development-test-and-production-crm-web-servers-by-colors)